-When people get busy, meal planning isn’t something they think about doing because they don’t think they have time.
-I mean, they’re already too busy, right?
-No, they’re wrong.
+Meal planning is one of those things that we don’t think we have time to do.
+I mean, we’re already too busy, right?
+Wrong!
+Ben Franklin once said, “For every minute spent organizing, an hour is earned.”
+When it comes to meal planning, he was definitely right.
 The time that you spend planning your meals will save you a lot of time and stress later in the week.
-Simplified meal planning has added benefits too, you’ll eat healthier and probably save money.
+Meal planning has added benefits too, you’ll eat healthier and probably save money.

-I do my meal planning on Sunday afternoon each week and use my Meal Planning System.
+I do my meal planning on Sunday afternoon each week and use my Meal Planning Binder.

 I also try to plan at least 1 or 2 “new” recipes to try each month to increase the variety.
 Some of them end up being tried once and then we throw the recipe away, but others get added to our regular meals.
 Some of our current favorites were found this way.